 Drug and Alcohol Detox at Clearbrook

-Clearbrook Treatment Centers believes that a medical detoxification protocol is essential to beginning recovery in a safe and comfortable fashion.
+Clearbrook Treatment Centers believe that a medical detoxification protocol is essential to beginning recovery in a safe and comfortable fashion.
 In 2010, a new state-of-the-art detox unit was constructed on our campus in Wilkes Barre, Pennsylvania.
 Our 22-bed facility is where many of our patients start their journey to wellness.
 This unit is staffed by medical personnel 24 hours a day, 365 days a year.

 What Happens During Detox?

 All patients admitted to our detox unit remain there until medically cleared by our doctors and medical team.
-A patient experiencing more severe withdrawal symptoms will stay in detox longer so that their discomfort can be properly managed until it subsides.
+A patient experiencing more severe withdrawal symptoms will stay in detox longer so their discomfort can be properly managed until it subsides.
 During this time, patients are asked not to engage in physical activity, to better ensure their safety.
 Once a patient is cleared by our medical staff, they will then be able to use exercise equipment, utilize the basketball court and track, and join Sober Canyon activities.

 Withdrawal Symptoms Associated with Detoxification